Alert08.21.2024

 Medicaid Reimbursement for Schools

 With respect to Medicaid reimbursement, Sections 61-63 of Public Act 24-81 require the Commissioners of the Department of Social Services (DSS) and the SDE to seek federal approval to amend the state’s Medicaid plan by no later than October 1, 2025 to expand Medicaid coverage for health services provided by or on behalf of a local educational agency (LEA) to any student who is enrolled in Medicaid regardless of whether such student qualifies for services under the IDEA or Section 504.
 The Act further authorizes LEAs, to the extent permitted by law, to directly submit Medicaid claims for each student who is eligible for Medicaid and is receiving Medicaid-covered school-based services unless such student's parent or guardian opts out of authorizing the LEA to bill Medicaid for such services.
-This authorization also applies to Medicare billing for health care services provided to an eligible student enrolled in Medicaid in the office of a school nurse.
+This authorization also applies to Medicaid billing for health care services provided to an eligible student enrolled in Medicaid in the office of a school nurse.

 In addition, the Act creates an interagency coalition comprised of representatives of DSS, the SDE and OPM to coordinate and make recommendations for maximizing federal funding for Medicaid-eligible health care services in public schools in Connecticut.